 The polarising filter is number one for a reason – Because it’s irreplaceable!
 Many software packages have tried to emulate the effect of a polarising filter, but none have really come close and I doubt any will anytime soon.

 What the polarising filter does is, as the name suggests, filters out polarised light from the sun.
-In practise this has a few very noticeable effects, some of which you can see by hovering over the image above:
+In practise this has a few very noticeable effects, some of which you can see in the images above:

 - Deepens the blues in the sky and enhances saturation naturally.